gabrielmendezsoares/gabrielmendezsoares/README.md

-# Welcome to my profile! 👨‍💻
+# Welcome to my profile 👨‍💻
 ## About 📌

 - *Welcome to my GitHub profile, i'm a full stack software / web developer student from [Trybe](https://www.betrybe.com/), feel free to look at my repositories, get in contact with me whenever you want i'm available most of the time.*